 Managing Your Time

-With more demands on our daily working and personal lives, prioritising the challenges we take on and working in a smart way has never been so important.
+With more demands on our daily working and personal lives, prioritising the challenges we take on, as well as working in a smart way has never been so important.
 These time management tips have been designed to help you plan and prioritise your time more effectively.

 We are happy for you to retain a copy of these tips for your personal use or bookmark the page.
 However, the content should not be copied for commercial gain.

 Summary of Contents

 There are a number of simple guiding principles to follow when prioritising how you will spend your time whether at work or in your personal life.
 Listed below are a few of these principles that you can apply to your own situation:

 1.1 Pareto’s Law: The 80/20 Rule